IBEW Local 56 Federal Credit Union was chartered in 1961 - Once A Member ... Always A Member

 Traditional IRA's

-If you work and are under age 70 1/2 this year, you can set up a Traditional IRA Share Account regardless of your participation in other retirement plans.
+If you have earned income, you can set up a Traditional IRA Share Account regardless of your participation in other retirement plans.
 With our Traditional IRA's, you receive immediate tax-deferred earnings.

 Features of Traditional IRA Shares include: